Veterans Memorial Stadium (La Crosse)

 Veterans Memorial Field Sports Complex or Veterans Memorial Stadium is an outdoor stadium and sports complex in La Crosse, Wisconsin on the campus of the University of Wisconsin-La Crosse.
 As part of a larger sports complex, it is the home field of the UWL Eagles football, soccer, lacrosse, and track & field teams.

 The stadium includes a 10-lane, 400 meter track complex and has hosted several NCAA championships in addition to hosting the annual Wisconsin Interscholastic Athletic Association state high school track and field championships each June.
 The stadium complex also houses the Veterans Hall of Honor.

 History

 Originally built as Fairground Football Field, the stadium was built and owned by the City of La Crosse.
 In 1948 it was dedicated and renamed Veterans Memorial Field in honor of veterans from all wars.
 The University of Wisconsin-La Crosse bought the stadium in 1987 for $1 from the city and later included improvements to the structure and exterior appearances.

 Facilities

 The complex consists of an American football stadium ("Roger Harring Memorial Stadium") named after Roger Harring, notable coach for the UWL football team who leaded from 1969 to 1999, winning 3 national championships and 15 conference titles at the University.
-The field is sorrounded by an athletics track for the UWL track and field teams.
+The field is surrounded by an athletics track for the UWL track and field teams.

 The other structure is the soccer and lacrosse field, with a seating capacity of 500.